 Libraries are a special type of contract which can be reused in multiple contracts.
 Functions declared in a library can be called with the library.function() syntax.
 When the library has been imported or declared, any contract can use its functions simply by using its name.

 '''

-contract test {
+library InstanceLibrary {

-function foo(uint64 x) public pure returns (uint64) {
+function getMax(uint64 a, uint64 b) external pure returns (uint64) {

-return ints.max(x, 65536);
+return a > b ? a : b; // If 'a' is greater than 'b', it returns 'a'; otherwise,

+it returns 'b'.

 }

-}

-library ints {

-function max(uint64 a, uint64 b) public pure returns (uint64) {

-return a > b ? a : b;

-}

-}

-'''